Feng Tianwei: 2021

 In March, Feng played at WTT Doha.
 She suffered an early-round upset in WTT Contender, but made it to the finals in the WTT Star Contender event, where she lost to Mima Ito of Japan.
 As a result of her finals run, Feng passed Kasumi Ishikawa in projected Olympic seeding and put herself in a strong position to take the Olympic fourth seed from Cheng I-ching.

 2022

 Feng took part in the 2022 Commonwealth Games held in Birmingham.
 She won three golds in the women's team, singles and doubles events.
 In the singles event, she came back from three sets down to beat compatriot Zeng Jian 4–3 in an all-Singapore final.
 She partnered Zeng Jian to defeat the Australian duo Jee Minhyung and Jian Fang Lay 3–0 in the finals.

 Feng was also awarded the David Dixon Award, presented to the Commonwealth Games athlete who showcases an exceptional level of performance, commitment and fair play.
 She is the first Singaporean to win this award.

+Post competitive playing

+Feng retired from competitive playing in 2022.
+She joined SportSG's sport development group, where it was reported that she would work on the development of sport pathways for children and youths, particularly in table tennis.
+The work there was on a part-time basis for the next two years as she furthered her studies, pursuing a master’s degree in sport industry management at Beijing’s Peking University.
+She then worked as an assistant director in SportSG and was the principal of its ActiveSG Table Tennis Academy.
+In 2026, she opened her own table tennis academy in Fernvale, Singapore.